mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

-# Step 6: Use GPUs to increase effiency
+# Step 6: Use GPUs to increase efficiency
 :label:`crash_course_gpu`

 In this step, you learn how to use graphics processing units (GPUs) with MXNet.
 If you use GPUs to train and deploy neural networks, you get significantly more computational power when compared to central processing units (CPUs).